bohendo/my-clippings/highlights/phoenix-project.md

  - loc 2359 - Although the crisis might be over for Chris’ guys on the upper floors, the people like us in the basement are still bailing water.
 Still, I think it’s important that we get our guys to drop by the party.
 In order to succeed, we need to create these relationships with Chris’ team.
 Even if it’s only for a half hour.
 I grit my teeth and call Wes.
 As Spock once said, “Only Nixon could go to China.”
 And I guess I’m Nixon.

  - loc 2417 - At last, some good news.
-One of the problems of prevention is that you rarely know

- - loc 2417 - At last, some good news.
 One of the problems of prevention is that you rarely know about the disasters you averted.
 But here we did.
 Nice.

  - loc 2451 - All the firefighting displaced all the planned work, both projects and changes.
 Ah… Now I see it.
 What can displace planned work?
 Unplanned work.
 Of course.
 I laugh uproariously, which earns me a look of genuine concern from Patty, who even takes a step back from me.
 That’s why Erik called it the most destructive type of work.
 It’s not really work at all, like the others.
 The others are what you planned on doing, allegedly because you needed to do it.
 Unplanned work is what prevents you from doing it.
 Like matter and antimatter, in the presence of unplanned work, all planned work ignites with incandescent fury, incinerating everything around it.
 Like Phoenix.

- - loc 2510 - hope as part of your curriculum, you read The Goal by Dr. Eli Goldratt.

  - loc 2510 - I hope as part of your curriculum, you read The Goal by Dr. Eli Goldratt.

  - loc 2519 - “There are five focusing steps which Goldratt describes in The Goal: Step 1 is to identify the constraint.

- - loc 2521 - Remember, any improvement not made at the constraint is just an illusion,

  - loc 2521 - “Step 2 is to exploit the constraint,” he continues.
 “In other words, make sure that the constraint is not allowed to waste any time.
 Ever.

  - loc 2529 - Step 3, which is to subordinate the constraint.
 In the Theory of Constraints, this is typically implemented by something called Drum-Buffer-Rope.
 In The Goal, the main character, Alex, learns about this when he discovers that Herbie, the slowest Boy Scout in the troop, actually dictates the entire group’s marching pace.
 Alex moved Herbie to the front of the line to prevent kids from going on too far ahead.

  - loc 2552 - Being able to take needless work out of the system is more important than being able to put more work into the system.
 To do that, you need to know what matters to the achievement of the business objectives, whether it’s projects, operations, strategy, compliance with laws and regulations, security, or whatever.”

- - loc 2552 - Being able to take needless work out of the system is more important than being able to put more work into the system.
-To do that, you need to know what matters to the achievement of the business objectives, whether it’s projects, operations, strategy, compliance with laws and regulations, security, or whatever.”
 He continues, “Remember, outcomes are what matter—not the process, not controls, or, for that matter, what work you complete.”

  - loc 3080 - “You never see the end-to-end business process, so I guarantee you that many of the controls you want to put in aren’t even necessary.”

- - loc 3223 - “Obviously,” he continues, “every work center is made up of four things: the machine, the man, the method, and the measures

  - loc 3223 - “Obviously,” he continues, “every work center is made up of four things: the machine, the man, the method, and the measures.
 Suppose for the machine, we select the heat treat oven.
 The men are the two people required to execute the predefined steps, and we obviously will need measures based on the outcomes of executing the steps in the method.”